How to Prepare for the Worst Case

 I tended to have a more positive image of human nature than Thomas Hobbes, I believed in sharing, cooperation, and “The Wisdom of Crowds.”
 But since Corona, I had to revise my idea of human nature.
 I can’t believe how easy it was to scare more than half of the population with a virus that has a more than 99.98% survival rate to forget all their virtue and liberal values.

 The thing about civilization is, it keeps you civil.
 Get rid of one, you can’t count on the other.

 Amos Burton (James S. A. Corey), The Expanse, S5.6: Tribes

-When a third of the population decided against vaccination (a novel gene therapy that provides time-limited personal protection and no protection of others) the rhetoric escalated quickly.
+When parts of the population decided against vaccination (a novel gene therapy that provides time-limited personal protection and no protection of others) the rhetoric escalated.
 A politician of the CSU party tweeted

 People are tribal.
 The more settled things are, the bigger the tribes can be.
 The churn comes, and the tribes get small again.